nocapro/apply-multi-diff/docs/repomix.md

 import { ERROR_CODES } from "../constants";
 import type { ApplyDiffResult } from "../types";
 import { createErrorResult } from "../utils/error";
+import { getCommonIndent, getIndent, levenshtein } from "../utils/string";

 export const getToolDescription = (cwd: string): string => {
   return `apply_diff Tool: Search and Replace

 Applies a targeted code change to a single file using a search-and-replace format.
 This is ideal for precise modifications, insertions, or deletions of specific code blocks.
+It supports fuzzy matching and multiple replacements in a single call.

 Parameters:
   :file_path: (required) The path to the file to modify, relative to the current working directory ${cwd}.
-  :diff_content: (required) A string containing the search and replace blocks.
+  :diff_content: (required) A string containing one or more search and replace blocks.
   :start_line: (optional) The line number in the original file where the search block is expected to start.
 Use this to resolve ambiguity when the same code appears multiple times.
 Required for insertions.
   :end_line: (optional) The line number in the original file where the search block is expected to end.

 Format Requirements:
-The \`diff_content\` must follow this structure:
+The \`diff_content\` must follow this structure.
+You can include multiple blocks.

 <file_path_ignored_but_useful_for_context>
 <<<<<<< SEARCH
-[content to replace with]
+[content to find and replace]
 =======
-[content to replace with]
+[new content to insert]
 >>>>>>> REPLACE

 Special Cases: